-‘The Bachelor’ Nick Viall Is Getting Married!
+‘The Bachelor’ Star Nick Viall Is Getting Married!
 But To Who?
 [Photos]

 With one episode down and eight suitors eliminated, The Bachelor is about to get even crazier.
-In the next episode, Nick Viall takes twelve ladies on a special wedding shoot.
-That’s right, Viall and a dozen of his suitors pose for wedding pictures in next week’s installment.
+In the next episode, Nick Viall takes 12 ladies on a special wedding shoot.
+Viall and a dozen of his suitors pose for wedding pictures in next week’s installment.
 Who are the lucky brides?

-Wet Paint released a few sneak peek photos from the wedding shoot, which featured seven brides and their bridesmaids.
-Vanessa donned an ’80s inspired dress, complete with a lavish hairdo and headpiece.
+Wetpaint released a few sneak peek photos from the wedding shoot, which featured seven brides and their bridesmaids.
+Vanessa donned an ’80s-inspired dress, complete with a lavish hairdo and headpiece.
 Taylor was a bit more trendy with a strapless gown while Hailey went with a rock star vibe.

 Sarah playfully rocked a Las Vegas and Alexis stuck to a shotgun wedding.
 On a more serious note, Danielle L. looked stunning in white, though Corinne landed some “Just Married” shots on Viall’s car.

 Now that we know who made it to the altar, who will Viall eliminate next week?
-According to Wet Paint, Viall has his first one-on-one date in the coming episode and wraps things up with a few group dates.
+According to Wetpaint, Viall has his first one-on-one date in the coming episode and wraps things up with a few group dates.

-According to International Business Times, Corinne reportedly gets the first rose of the episode after exposing her breasts during the wedding shoot.
+According to the International Business Times, Corinne reportedly gets the first rose of the episode after exposing her breasts during the wedding shoot.
 On the other hand, Danielle M. scores some alone time with Viall.
 The pair takes a boat on Newport Beach and round out the evening with a romantic Ferris wheel ride.

 Viall then goes on two six-girl group outings.
 In the first group date, Jaimi King, Kristina Schulman, Astrid Loch, Elizabeth Sandoz, and Josephine Tutman had to dump Viall while an audience watched.
 Things apparently got weird with Liz because of her history with Viall.